WHAT IS AN OVERSEAS OCCUPATIONAL THERAPY PLACEMENT WITH WORK THE WORLD?

 Our service is end-to-end, and it includes:

 A customised placement in a destination of your choice | Comprehensive pre-trip preparation | 24/7 in-country support | Private, catered accommodation

-You land in-country on a Sunday (whichever Sunday suits you — our programmes are open 365 days a year).
-Placement durations start from two weeks.
+You'll arrive on a Sunday (whenever suits you — we're open year-round).
+Placement durations start from one week.